LeChienCour/DevOpsLab/AWSDevOpsLabs/01-cicd/codedeploy/lab-guide.md

 2. **Review the infrastructure template:**
    - Open `templates/codedeploy-infrastructure.yaml`
-   - Examine the Auto Scaling Groups, Load Balancer, and ECS cluster
+   - Examine the EC2 instances and deployment group configuration
-   - Note the different deployment groups and their configurations
+   - Note the basic deployment strategy and IAM roles

 3. **Review the deployment configurations:**
    ```bash